 The General Option emphasizes open electives so students can take specific classes in their area of interest or choose a minor to complement their degree.
 This option prepares students to work in the food industry and related industries, government agencies, and governmental organizations.
-This degree is IFT accredited and provides a strong science background leading to graduate or professional degrees in various fields.
+This degree is an IFT (Institute of Food Technologists) Approved Undergraduate Program and provides a strong science background leading to graduate or professional degrees in various fields.

 Students planning to transfer to the School of Food Science should coordinate their programs of study with advisors to select courses applicable to the degree requirements.
 Many of the University Common Requirements (UCORE) courses and introductory biology, chemistry, microbiology, and physics courses can be completed at community colleges.
 We especially recommend students take the appropriate science and mathematics courses required in our first two years of study, so students are on track when transferring to WSU.